-Democratic social media poll finds more users want Supreme Court justices like Kavanaugh than Ginsburg
+Senate Dems' social media poll finds more users want Supreme Court justices like Kavanaugh than Ginsburg

 A Democratic Senatorial Campaign Committee Twitter poll asking what type of Supreme Court justices social media users would like to have on the bench apparently backfired when 71 percent of respondents selected “justices like Brett Kavanaugh” compared to just 29 percent who chose “justices like Ruth Bader Ginsburg.”

-The poll, which is not scientific and open to anyone with a Twitter account, was posted on May 3 and stated it had two more days before it closes.
+The poll, which is not scientific and open to anyone with a Twitter account, was posted on May 3 and stated it had two more days before it closed.

 There is likely no pairing currently on the Supreme Court more dissimilar than Ginsburg and Kavanaugh.

-Ginsburg is one of the longest tenured justices on the Supreme Court and is known for her liberal dissents and refusal to step down from the post even as her health fails.
+Ginsburg is one of the longest-tenured justices on the Supreme Court and is known for her liberal dissents and refusal to step down from the post even as her health fails.
 She has in recent years become an icon in liberal circles for her stances on women’s rights, abortion and gender discrimination.

 CLICK HERE TO GET THE FOX NEWS APP